 Since 2018, the Mental Health Minute has brought together commercial radio, BBC stations and community radio to broadcast a unique, one-minute message on the importance of talking about mental health issues, reaching out, and listening to each other.
+See more below.

 The historic first broadcast, at 10:59am on Tuesday 15th May 2018, included Their Royal Highnesses The Duke of Cambridge and The Duke of Sussex, along with pop icon Lady Gaga, actress Dame Judi Dench, actor David Harewood and Olympian athlete Dame Jessica Ennis-Hill.
 The minute was broadcast on over 400 radio stations, reaching 20 million people.